 Osman Kazimov, a lawyer who had represented a number of well-known political leaders, was disbarred in May 2011.
-Disciplinary proceedings were initiated by the Bar Association following a motion of the First Deputy of the Prosecutor General.
+Disciplinary proceedings were initiated by the Collegium following a motion of the First Deputy of the Prosecutor General.
 The complaint against the lawyer was based on his refusal to sign the record of the interrogation of one of his clients due to an alleged falsification of the testimony.
 He was accused of a procedural violation in not signing the record, despite the fact that the law does not impose an absolute obligation to sign an interrogation record.
-He was disbarred by the Bar Association following a recommendation of law enforcement bodies.
-Osman Kazimov objected to the opinion of the Bar Association, alleging that the language of the opinion was inappropriate and factually inaccurate.
-He reiterated during the hearing that the opinion was fabricated.
-Osman Karimov also states that the decision of the Presidium was not provided to him.
-169 At a court hearing, Altay Muradov, a representative of the Bar Association, said that by not signing the minutes of the interrogation, Mr Kazimov "violated the professional ethics, having avoided actions on defense of his client".
-The failure to sign papers which may unjustly incriminate a client may be an entirely legitimate reaction of a lawyer who considers that signing them would undermine his or her client's rights.
-It is therefore surprising that the Bar Association and the Court took this position, which is contrary to the obligations of a lawyer to defend the best interests of his or her clients.
+He was disbarred by the Collegium which followed the opinion of the law enforcement bodies and disbarred Kazimov.
+He objected to the opinion of the Bar Association, alleging that the language of the opinion was inappropriate and factually inaccurate.
+Osman Kazimov reiterated during the hearing that the opinion was fabricated.
+He also states that the decision of the Presidium was not provided to him.
+169 At a court hearing Altay Muradov, a representative of the Collegium, said that by not signing the minutes Kazimov "violated the professional ethics, having avoided actions on defense of his client".
+The failure to sign papers which may unjustly incriminate a client may be entirely reaction of a lawyer that considers that signing them would undermine his or her client's rights.
+It is therefore surprising that Collegium and then the Court took this position, which is contrary to the obligations of a lawyer to defend the best interests of their clients.
 170

-Aslan Ismavilov
+Aslan Ismayilov

-Aslan Ismayilov, a prominent lawyer and an active critic of the judicial system and the executive, was disbarred on 10 September 2013, by a decision of the Nariman District Cour.
-This followed a decision of 8 May 2013, by the Presidium to suspend his membership of the Bar Association and file a request to the Nariman District Court to disbar him.
+Aslan Ismayilov, a prominent lawyer and an active critic of the judicial system and the executive, was disbarred on 10 September 2013, by a decision of the Nariman District Court..
+On 8 May 2013, after the Presidium suspended his membership of the Bar Association and filed a request to the Nariman District Court to disbar him.
 The following day his law firm "Aslan and partners" was ordered to be closed down.
-The ground for the disbarment was a complaint by Elnur Ghasanov, judge of the Sabail District Court in Baku that the lawyer had "insulted" him.
-Earlier, the lawyer had complained about the judge's actions to the Ministry of Justice alleging that the judge was biased.
+The ground for the decision was a complaint by Elnur Ghasanov, judge of the Sabail District Court in Baku that the lawyer had "insulted" him.
+Earlier, the lawyer himself complained about the judge's actions to the Ministry of Justice alleging that the judge was biased.
 171